 As students advance in the major, they take courses in structures and materials.
 This may include topics ranging from developing structural designs to testing the strength of materials.
 Students in a concentration area, such as structural or transportation engineering, may complete technical courses in which they analyze materials like concrete, steel and asphalt.
 The capstone requirement is generally a senior design course, which allows students to create an original concept and present it.

 Many students perform cooperative internships during the summer to gain work experience.
 Additionally, programs generally have job fairs or engineering career offices where students can meet employers and find internship opportunities.
 Some programs have course requirements or require evaluations from the student and the employer.

 While a graduate degree isn't required to enter the profession, they may help with career advancement or be preferred for some positions.
 Students may choose specialty concentrations in fields such as geotechnology, transportation engineering and construction management.
 These curricula include advanced coursework and research projects.
 Degree plans are flexible and students may design their own with help of a faculty adviser.

 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS), projects employment opportunities for civil engineers will increase 8% between 2014 and 2024.
-Additionally, the BLS reported that the median annual salary for civil engineers was $82,220 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS), projects employment opportunities for civil engineers will increase as fast as the average between 2018 and 2028.
+Additionally, the BLS reported that the mean annual salary for civil engineers was $93,720 in May 2018.